jdoss2020/poetry/Jim_Doss_Poetry-Part_2.md

 as feed scatters like rain around them,
 pigs grunting at their troughs
 with full bellies scraping the ground,
-and fields swaying with ripening grain
+and fields swaying with ripening wheet,
-and vegetables as far as the eye can see.
+soybeans and potatoes as far as the eye can see.

 Imagine what miracles could
 be performed if we'd only give them our trust.